cosmos/ibc/spec/ics-005-port-allocation/README.md

 ## Synopsis

-This standard specifies the port allocation system by which modules can bind to uniquely named ports, allocated by the IBC handler, from and to which channels can then be opened, and which can be transferred or later released by the module which originally bound to them and then reused.
+This standard specifies the port allocation system by which modules can bind to uniquely named ports allocated by the IBC handler.
+Ports can then be used to open channels and can be transferred or later released by the module which originally bound to them.

 ### Motivation